FAQ : XW1W (Across the World Once a Week)

 Getting to know another culture often takes months or years of observation and experience.
 We learn about a culture from watching and participating in daily life: how people interact, what matters to them, what is considered "normal," how they eat, talk, grow up, earn a living, and so much more.
-XW1W is a way to share the experiences of every day life, teen to teens, so today's young people can grow up with broader experience by sharing with their global peers.
-See a blog post on how the small details can reveal a lot about a culture.
+XW1W is a way to share the experiences of everyday life, student to student, so today's young people can grow up with broader experiences by sharing with their global peers.

 How does XW1W fit into school curriculum?

-XW1W, a cross-cultural collaboration across the world once a week, fits in curriculum for social studies, world cultures, world languages, geography, and even contemporary issues.
+XW1W, a cross-cultural collaboration across the world once a week, fits in the curriculum for social studies, world cultures, world languages, geography, research and writing skills, and even contemporary issues.
 If course standards include developing appreciation of other cultures and life in other countries, XW1W fits right in.
-In the "flat world" of today's global economy, XW1W can even help business, economics, government, or family and consumer science classes discover similarities and differences between cultures.
+In the "flat world" of today's global economy, XW1W can even help business, economics, government, or family and consumer science classes discover similarities and differences among cultures.
 English teachers (native language or those learning English in other cultures) can use XW1W to practice writing skills, as well.

 Is XW1W for a specific country or countries?
 Ages?

-XW1W is intended for teens (age 13+) in any country.
-Younger students are welcome to participate as a class activity under direct teacher supervision.
+XW1W is intended for whole classes of younger students aged 12 years and younger in addition to students aged 13+, in any country.
+Younger students participate as a class activity under direct teacher supervision and a class response is submitted through Tweets, blogs, or other multimedia method using the appropriate hashtag; students aged 13+ years may have their own Twitter accounts and may submit their own responses.
 While many cultures will not be fortunate enough to have access to the technology required, TeachersFirst hopes that XW1W can open some doors in many countries for cross-cultural understanding in the 21st century.

 Can classes in other countries, like China, join XW1W?

-Any class, anywhere is welcome to participate, and we hope those who lack access to Twitter will still use this page on TeachersFirst to view the question and respond using whatever tools they have available.
-Post your responses on a blog and tag them #XW1W.
-Since Google blog searches will display results over several weeks, you should include the XW1W question you are answering along with your post.
-Students around the world will be looking for your response!
+Any class, ANYWHERE, is welcome to participate, and we hope those who lack access to Twitter will still use this page on TeachersFirst to view the question and respond using whatever digital tools they have available.
+Post your responses and tag them #XW1W-E or #XW1W-M, as appropriate.
+Students and classrooms around the world will be looking for your response!

 How can a class or student participate in XW1W?

 Simply bookmark this page or follow @teachersfirst on Twitter to see the weekly question after midnight, early Sunday morning (U.S. time).
 Share the idea of XW1W with your class, and discuss the etiquette of responding so total strangers in other cultures will understand the response.
 Have students compose responses on a whole class Twitter account or post them on a class wiki or blog.
-If students want to go even further, let them create a Glog (online poster) or multimedia project that answers the question using any of the tools reviewed in the TeachersFirst Edge.
-Your students will already know the tools on their own, so the web is the limit.
-Use your teacher or class Twitter account to tweet the responses or links to longer responses as tweets with the hashtag #XW1W (capitalized or not) sometime during the seven days before the next question.
+If students want to go even further, let them create a multimedia project that answers the question using any of the tools reviewed in the TeachersFirst Edge, such as Canva or Pablo.
+Use your teacher or class Twitter account to tweet the responses or links to longer responses as tweets with the hashtag #XW1W-E or #XW1W-M before Wednesday of each week.

 What kind of responses can students make?

-The simplest responses are 140 character "tweets" (updates) shared via Twitter with a the #XW1W hashtag.
+The simplest responses are 280 character "tweets" (updates) shared via Twitter with the appropriate #XW1W hashtag.
 Longer responses could include captioned photos shared on a blog post or wiki, multimedia projects that include sound, images, and text, or even a video.
 If students work outside of class, they may want to use their creativity to work with a web tool you can learn about, too!
-Responses could simply be posted on a class web page and tweeted out as a link (with the #XW1W hashtag, of course).
+Responses could simply be posted on the class web page and tweeted out as a link (with the corresponding #XW1W hashtag, of course).
 Be sure to include what country you live in.
 Abbreviations are fine!

 What language should XW1W responses use?

-Tweeted responses should be in English as a common ground.
-Tweets will, of course, be in shortened English to fit the 140 character limit.
+Tweeted responses should be in English as a common ground; consider Google Translate or Microsoft Translator, if necessary.
+Tweets will, of course, be in shortened English to fit the 280 character limit.
 Responses posted on other web locations and "tweeted" in link form should be written in English but can definitely include another language, as well.
 For example, a student could write a response in English and include a translation into the language of his/her culture or the language of another culture being studied.
 Creative students might want to use a tool like Voki (reviewed here) to make an avatar that speaks in one language with subtitles in another!

 Can you show me some sample responses?

-Some responses to the question #XW1W What is in your pocket today?
-(Note that each includes the country and the #XW1W hashtag):
+Some responses to the question #XW1W-M How many meters is the perimeter of your school’s gymnasium(s)?
+(Note that each includes the #XW1W-M hashtag and the country):

 How do we see others' #XW1W responses?